 What To Do In The Blue Mountains

-Blue Mountains National Park is located 130 km South West of Sydney.
-It takes about 1.5 – 2 hours to reach Blue Mountains from the Sydney CBD, depending up on whether you are driving or using public transport.
+A World Heritage site, Blue Mountains National Park is located 130 km South West of Sydney.
+It takes about 1.5 – 2 hours to reach the mountains from the Sydney CBD, depending upon whether you are driving or using public transport.

-If using public transport from the city, take the train from Central Station to Katoomba.
-From Katoomba, you can either walk to some of the great attractions, or take a hop-on hop-off bus to Echo Point, a great launching point for adventures.
+If using public transport from the city, take a train ride from Central Station to Katoomba.
+From Katoomba, you can either walk to some of the great attractions or take a hop-on hop-off bus to Echo Point, a great launching point for adventures.

-Famous for its dramatic scenery, stunning mountains, beautiful valleys, towering waterfalls, art galleries, Aboriginal art centres and eucalyptus forests, there is a huge array of amazing things to see and do in the area.
+Famous for its dramatic scenery, stunning mountains, beautiful valleys, towering waterfalls, rock formations, art galleries, Aboriginal art centres, and eucalyptus forests, there is a huge array of amazing things to see and do in the area.
 It is easy to see why it is a World Heritage site!

 The Three Sisters, Echo Point, Scenic World (offering rides on the railway, skyway, and cable car) & Wentworth Falls are the major attractions, and they will all fill up your time in the area quickly.

 There are also quite a few single-day & multi-day hikes in the area which can help extend your time up there.
 If you’re not a big hiker, consider strolling through the Blue Mountains Botanic Garden.

 And if you love local festivals, this is the place to be, with the Blue Mountains Music Festival happening in March, The Winter Magic Festival in June, the fun ‘Christmas in July’ event, and the Leura Garden Festival in October.

-Speaking of Leura, this nearby village is a good detour stop on your way to Blue Mountains.
+Speaking of Leura, this nearby village is a good detour about one hour drive on your way out of Sydney.

 If you’re lucky enough to be visiting during the months of July and August, you will even get the chance to witness stunning cherry blooms.

-Though the Blue Mountains is a year-round destination, summers can get real hot and winters can get real cold (sometimes even snow!), so having appropriate gear is very important (and a lot of sun screen!).
+Though the Blue Mountains is a year-round day trip destination, summers can get really hot and winters can get real cold (sometimes even snow!).
+So having appropriate gear is very important (and a lot of sunscreen!).

-Port Kembla beach makes a fantastic day trip, only 10km from Wollongong and one of the most stunning in the region.
+Port Kembla beach makes a fantastic day trip, only 10km from Wollongong and one of the most stunning beaches in the region.

 If surfing is your thing you’ll be in heaven.
 Wollongong is home to many surf schools, offering everything from one-hour lessons to four-week intensive classes.